AfsanHabib/AfsanHabib/README.md

 ## Hi,

-This <a href="http://afsanhabib.com/"><u>Afsan Habib</u></a>, Full Stack Web Application Developer & I have a keen interest in machine learning.
+This is <a href="http://afsanhabib.com/"><u>Afsan Habib</u></a>, Full Stack Web Application Developer & I have a keen interest in machine learning.
 I love solving problems.

 Connect with me!